nekudo/Angela/README.md

 ## Documentation

-Please see "demo" folder for some sample code.
+Please see "example" folder for some sample code.
 These are the most important files:

 * __config.php:__ Holds all necessary configuration for Angela and your worker pools.
 * __control.php:__ A simple control-script to start/stop/restart Angela.
 Use `php control.php start` to fire up Angela.